 7. The turnover rates in the offshore team are rising

-In the world of outsourcing, a high rate of employees leaving the team can be a real problem.
+In outsourcing, a high rate of employees leaving the team can be a real problem.
 In recent years, offshoring has become a popular solution to staffing shortages.
 Yet, some companies have brought production back onshore.

 The gap between offshoring and onshoring has slimmed down due to smaller wage gaps, time zone challenges, and communication issues.